PaddlePaddle/docs/doc/fluid/beginners_guide/programming_guide/programming_guide_en.md

 In addition, there are three learning levels in documentation according to developer's background and experience: [Beginner's Guide](../../beginners_guide/index_en.html) , [User Guides](../../user_guides/index_en.html) and [Advanced User Guides](../../advanced_usage/index_en.html).

-If you want to read examples in more application scenarios, you can go to [quick start](../../beginners_guide/quick_start/index_en.html) and [basic knowledge of deep learning](../../beginners_guide/basics/index_en.html) .If you have learned basic knowledge of deep learning, you can read from [user guide](../../user_guides/index_en.html).
+If you want to read examples in more application scenarios, you can go to [basic knowledge of deep learning](../../beginners_guide/basics/index_en.html) .If you have learned basic knowledge of deep learning, you can read from [user guide](../../user_guides/index_en.html).